ekneale/cobraa/README.md

 ***Backgrounds plot***

 This is another additional function which is useful for comparing the relative contributions of the components to the radioactive backgrounds.
 Plots the singles rates as a function of fiducial cut.
+NB this option only works where the backgrounds have been simulated individually.

 To run: ```cobraa --backgrounds [detector options] [fiducial cut options]```